-I have been passionate about painting and the beauty of the world around us from early childhood.
+I have been passionate about painting and the beauty of the world around us for decades.

 When I became an electrical engineer after studying at Aachen University and the Imperial College London I continued to paint and perfect my techniques in my spare time.

-Since turning to art full-time I was accepted as a member to the Devon Art Society of Torquay in 2012.
+After turning to art full-time I was accepted as a member to the Devon Art Society of Torquay in 2012.
+Since then I have studied traditional painting techniques building upon the experience of many contemporary artists.

 I am also the president of the NAROMA Art Society attending many solo and group exhibitions both in England and Germany.
 Furthermore I am the co-founder of AERA the Association Embracing Realist Art.